-- When the CRTC renewed CFER-TV's licence in 1986 it noted the licensee's failure to a public affairs program at least 30 minutes in length be produced every week, and imposed the requirement as a condition of licence82 - When the CRTC renewed CFCM-TV's licence in 198683 the CRTC granted its proposal to reduce local production to 21 hours/week, because "the new level was a minimum commitment and was comparable to the level of other television stations serving comparable markets, and ... the budget for local production would be maintained" - The CRTC renewed CFER-TV's licence in 199284 for three years because of the station's failure "to meet its programming commitment to broadcast a weekly 30-minute or longer local public affairs program", which was contained in the station's Promise of Performance and was also a condition of licence.
-The Commission set out its expectation that the station would "broadcast 2 hours and 59 minutes of local news programming weekly, as proposed in its renewal application [and] increase its local news programming as soon as its financial situation improves" - In 1992 the CRTC renewed CFCM-TV's licence for three years 85 because of its failure "to broadcast a minimum of 21 hours of local productions per week, which was a condition of licence", and - In 1995 the CRTC threatened CFCM-TV with a mandatory order after the licensee did not meet its condition of licence for weekly hours of local programming "during one week in January 1994 containing a statutory holiday, during two to three weeks in February 1994 while broadcasting the Winter Olympic Games, and during the program schedule changes between late August and early September 1994", and on three other occasions between 5 September and November 1994.86 - 100 Bell has also not mentioned that at times, the CRTC has measured local program production requirements from one day to the next.
-In 1995 it noted the failure by CKWS-TV-1 Brighton and CKWS-TV-2 Prescott "to provide 12 minutes of original local news daily, Monday to Friday"87 - 101 The CRTC should not grant applications to amend its policies when available facts directly contradict an applicant's claims.
+- In 1992 the CRTC renewed CFCM-TV's licence for three years 84 because of its failure "to broadcast a minimum of 21 hours of local productions per week, which was a condition of licence", and - In 1995 the CRTC threatened CFCM-TV with a mandatory order after the licensee did not meet its condition of licence for weekly hours of local programming "during one week in January 1994 containing a statutory holiday, during two to three weeks in February 1994 while broadcasting the Winter Olympic Games, and during the program schedule changes between late August and early September 1994", and on three other occasions between 5 September and November 1994.85 - 100 Bell has also not mentioned that at times, the CRTC has measured local program production requirements from one day to the next.
+In 1995 it noted the failure by CKWS-TV-1 Brighton and CKWS-TV-2 Prescott "to provide 12 minutes of original local news daily, Monday to Friday"86 - 101 The CRTC should not grant applications to amend its policies when available facts directly contradict an applicant's claims.